probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`SKD006 <skd006-unscaled-coefficients>` is a tip about interpretation, not a sign that the model failed — other issues may still exist.
+:ref:`SKD006 <skd006-unscaled-coefficients>` is a tip about interpretation, not a sign that the model failed: other issues may still exist.
 Depending on whether you want coefficients that are comparable across features or effects in original units, think of: